Is Asbestosis the Same as Mesothelioma?

 Speak with your doctor right away if you experience any of the above symptoms, sharing with them any history you may have with asbestos.
 Your primary care doctor will likely refer you to a pulmonologist (a doctor specializing in the lungs and respiratory system).

 The pulmonologist will start with a physical exam, paying close attention to your breathing and the function of your lungs.
 Next steps typically include a chest x-ray, CT scan, and lung function test.
-A biopsy may also be taken to examine the lung tissue for asbestos fibers, but this is usually not necessary for diagnosing asbestosis.
+A biopsy may also be taken to examine the lung tissue for asbestos fibers, but this is usually not necessary for diagnosing asbestosis or another asbestos cancer.

 While there is no cure for asbestosis, there are treatments to help control the disease and its symptoms.
-Inhalers may be prescribed to help with chest congestion.
-You may also be given supplemental oxygen to relieve difficulty breathing.
-In extreme cases, you may be eligible for a lung transplant or other surgery to remove the infected lung tissue.
+Your doctor may prescribe an inhaler to help with chest congestion, tightness or lung wheezing.
+You may also receive supplemental oxygen to relieve difficulty breathing and improve your circulating oxygen levels (also called oxygen saturation or O2 sats).
+In extreme cases, you may be eligible for a lung transplant or other surgery to remove the affected lung tissue.

 Doctors may also encourage pulmonary rehabilitation (PR) — a program designed to help improve lung function, minimize symptoms, and make breathing easier when living with a chronic lung condition.
 During PR, patients work with a team of specialists, often including a respiratory therapist, to determine a program best suited to their individual needs.
 Exercise, nutrition, and breathing techniques are commonly factored into a customized PR plan.